obsidiandynamics/meteor/README.md

      +---------------+    +---------------+    +---------------+    +---------------+
 ```

-The HazelQ architecture comprises just two major layers.
+The Meteor architecture comprises just two major layers.
 The bottom layer is plain Hazelcast, providing foundational grid services and basic distributed data structures — hash maps, ring buffers, and so on.
-HazelQ has no awareness of your physical grid topology, network security, addressing or discovery — it relies on being handed an appropriately configured `HazelcastInstance`.
+Meteor has no awareness of your physical grid topology, network security, addressing or discovery — it relies on being handed an appropriately configured `HazelcastInstance`.
 If your application already utilises Hazelcast, you would typically reuse the same `HazelcastInstance`.

-The HazelQ service layer is further composed of two notional sub-layers:
+The Meteor service layer is further composed of two notional sub-layers:

 1. The **client layer** exposes high-level `Publisher` and `Subscriber` APIs to the application, a data model as well as a set of configuration objects.
 This is the façade that your application interacts with for publishing and subscribing to streams.
 2. The **protocol layer** encompasses low-level capabilities required to operate a distributed message bus.
 This includes such aspects as leader election for managing subscriber group assignments, group offset tracking, load balancing, subscriber health monitoring and response, batching, data compression and record versioning.
 This layer is quite complex and is intentionally abstracted from your application by the client layer.

-The relationship between your application code, HazelQ and Hazelcast is depicted below.
+The relationship between your application code, Meteor and Hazelcast is depicted below.

 ```
 +------------------------------------------------------------------------------+
-|                              pub-sub Application                             | <= application layer
+|                              Pub-Sub Application                             | <= application layer
 +------------------------------------------------------------------------------+
                                        V
 +------------------------------------------------------------------------------+